MAGALA-RICHARD/apsimNGpy/apsimNGpy/parallel/README.rst

  This reads the simulated output data

 - download_soil_tables

-  Apparently, this methods downloads soil table from SSURGO and convert them to apsim soil provide. it requires apsing an iterbale of lonlat
+  Evidently, this method downloads soil data from SSURGO and transforms it into the necessary APSIM soil profiles.
+It necessitates passing an iterable of lonlat coordinates and returns an iterator indexed by their lonlat positions.

 ************************

 .. _Usage: